Types of electrical panel

 Electrical

-The answer to 'types of electrical panel' is that there are several common types of electrical panels used in homes, each with their own features and considerations.
-The most common types include:
+The answer to 'types of electrical panel' is there are several common types of electrical panels used in homes, each with their own features and considerations.
+The most common are:

 Step-by-Step Guide